Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Graph-dependent counterdiabatic driving

-\paragraph*{Hardware implementation} It follows from Eq.~(\ref{eq:WCD}) that $\widetilde{\W}$ is always larger than $\W$, so that it may exceed the maximum Rabi frequency $\Wmax$ of the quantum computer.
+It follows from Eq.~(\ref{eq:WCD}) that $\widetilde{\W}$ is always larger than $\W$, so it may exceed the maximum Rabi frequency $\Wmax$ of the quantum computer.
 In this case, we rescale the adiabatic function $\W$ by a factor $0 < \kappa < 1$ to satisfy the hardware constraint at any time $t$ of the evolution: